 November 26, 2012 – The National Marine Fisheries Service announced it would consider a petition to remove Endangered Species Act protections for Puget Sound’s killer whales.

 January 16, 2014 – The Center filed a formal petition with the National Marine Fisheries Service to protect more critical habitat for the endangered Southern Resident population of killer whales.The petition requested that Endangered Species Act critical habitat protection be extended to the whales’ winter foraging range off the coasts of Washington, Oregon and California.

-January 25, 2016 – The National Marine Fisheries Serviceannounced a five-year review of the status of southern resident killer whales, down to just 84 orcas.
-Since the agengy didn't plan to expand habitat until 2017, however, The Center and other conservation groups urged officials to speed up that timeline.
+January 25, 2016 – The National Marine Fisheries Service announced a five-year review of the status of southern resident killer whales, down to just 84 orcas.
+Since the agency didn't plan to expand habitat until 2017, however, the Center and other conservation groups urged officials to speed up that timeline.